shshanker/woo-floating-minicart/readme.txt

 * Minicart - enables woocommerce mincart option for customer about their cart items, total price, number of products, tax status, etc.

-* Floating - enables floting minicart on fixed left side of your site.
+* Floating - enables floating minicart on fixed left side of your site.

 * Responsive - tested on mobile browsers